-- A student who attends and completes at least one course that spans the entire term will have earned the aid for that term (as adjusted for dropped classes or classes not attended). - School must be able to demonstrate that student actually attended each class, including any class with a failing grade.
-Attendance must be academic attendance or attendance at an academically-related activity.
+• School must be able to demonstrate that the student actually attended each class, including any class with a failing grade.
+Attendance must be "academic attendance" or attendance at an academically-related activity.
 Documentation of attendance must be made by the school.
 A student's self-certification of attendance is NOT acceptable unless supported by school's documentation.
 Examples of attendance include:

-- Physical class attendance where there is direct interaction between instructor and student - Submission of an academic assignment - Examination, interactive tutorial, or computer-assisted instruction - Study group assigned by school - Participation in on-line discussion about academic matters - Initiation of contact with instructor to ask question about academic subject
+- Physical class attendance where there is direct interaction between instructor and student - Submission of an academic assignment

+• Examination, interactive tutorial, or computer-assisted instruction • Study group participation activity assigned by school

+Participation in on-line discussion about academic matters

-Logging in to an on-line class does NOT count as attendance.
+• Initiation of contact with instructor to ask question about academic subject (Logging in to an on-line class does NOT count as attendance.)

-• A student who withdraws from a module or dynamic class within the term must still be attending another class or is considered to be a withdrawal, even if registered for future classes starting within the term.
-The student must- at the time of withdrawal from a module or dynamic class- provide a written statement to the College Financial Aid Office indicating intent to attend (within 45 days) a future class within the term, or the student is considered to be a withdrawal; and a Return to Title IV calculation must be completed.
-(If student doesn't actually attend that future class, a Return to Title IV calculation is still required; withdrawal date/last date of attendance dates back to originally confirmed withdrawal date.)
+• A student who withdraws from a module or dynamic class within the term without completing a module or combined modules that include 49% or more of the days in the term must still be attending another class or is considered to be a withdrawal, even if registered for future classes starting within the term.
+In this scenario, the student must-at the time of withdrawal from a module or dynamic class--provide a written statement to the College Financial Aid Office indicating intent to attend (within 45 days) a future class within the term, or the student is considered to be a withdrawal; and a Return to Title IV calculation must be completed.
+(If the student doesn't actually attend that future class, a Return to Title IV calculation is still required; withdrawal date/last date of attendance dates back to originally confirmed withdrawal date.)